Global payments

 • Contact Your Local Branch – They will give you the correct code.

-• RBI Website – Some banks provide their SWIFT information in RBI's official materials.
+• RBI Website – Some banks provide their SWIFT information in the RBI's official materials.

 West Bengal Example: